Stay organized with collections Save and categorize content based on your preferences.

 • Accept connections for selected projects

-• Automatically accept connections for all projects
+• Automatically accept all connections

-5. If you are switching to Accept connections for selected projects, you can provide details of the projects you want to allow, or add them later.
+5. Optional: If you are switching to Accept connections for selected projects, you can provide details of the projects you want to allow, or add them later.

 1. Click Add accepted project.